SouthernMethodistUniversity/hpc_docs/_sources/policies/scratch.md

 #### Communications

-- All users currently utilizing `$SCRATCH` storage space will receive personalized emails summarizing their their usage with reminders of the upcoming changes.
+- All active users currently utilizing `$SCRATCH` storage space will receive personalized emails summarizing their their usage with reminders of the upcoming changes.